 If you are going through a difficult time, Temple Aliyah wants to be here to help and offer what we can: a community of caring friends, a shoulder to lean on, a warm hug, and a hand ready to reach out to you.
 Whether it is spiritual support from our clergy, understanding and tips from other members who have “been there,” or a place of peace surrounded by your community, Temple Aliyah is here for you.

-If you would like to be contacted by either Rabbi Carl Perkins, Rabbi Leslie Gordon, or Cantor Jamie Gloth, please call the Temple at 781-444-8522.
+Please know that our clergy are eager to be saupportive of anyone who needs help or guidance.
+If you would like to be contacted by either Rabbi Carl Perkins, Rabbi Leslie Gordon, or Cantor Jamie Gloth, please call the synagogue office at 781-444-8522.

 We are proud to present our online Resource Guide (pdf file, which will download to your computer or open in a new window or tab, depending on your browser settings).
 We hope you find it a compassionate and comprehensive guide, especially if you are first starting out on your journey or are simply at a loss at to where to turn.